 13.2 If an SMS account is assigned a send and receive SMS virtual number if there is no activity for 28 consecutive days the service will be automatically deactivated.
 To reactivate the SMS service please contact LetMC in writing.

 13.3 You will be responsible for the volume, use, cost and content of each SMS message sent.

 14.1 You, not LetMC, shall have sole intellectual property ownership or right to use of your Customer Data that you have entered, and are responsible for the accuracy, quality, integrity, legality, reliability, and appropriateness of that data.

-14.2 LetMC is not responsible or liable for the deletion, correction, destruction, damage, loss or failure to store any Customer Data.
+14.2 LetMC is not responsible or liable for the accuracy, deletion, correction, destruction, damage, loss or failure to store any Customer Data.
 You are responsible to register and comply with all Customer Data regulations, including General Data Protection Regulations (GDPR).

 14.3 In the event this Agreement is terminated (other than by reason of a breach of this agreement), you will have access to the standard reports generated on LetMC that can be exported into Microsoft Excel data files for the notice period of your termination.
 LetMC does provide a data hosting subscription which can be provided upon request prior to the notice period ending.

 14.4 In the event this Agreement is terminated (other than by reason of a breach of this agreement), LetMC are unable to provide a Microsoft Excel data file of your customer's bank details.
 This is due to the security risk of the software generating a single file with banking information that could be misused.
 You would be required to enter those detail manually into any follow-on software system.

 14.5 In the event this Agreement is terminated (other than by reason of a breach of this agreement), LetMC are unable to provide a mass export of stored documents or images.
 You would be required to individually download the documents or downgrade to our data hosting subscription.